breitburg/inference-for-dart/README.md

 Run large language model inference from Dart and Flutter, using [`llama.cpp`](https://github.com/ggml-org/llama.cpp) as a backend.
 The API is designed to be human-friendly and to follow the [Dart design guidelines](https://dart.dev/effective-dart/design).

 > [!WARNING]
-> This is a work in progress and is not yet ready for production use.
+> This is a work in progress and not ready for production use.
 The API is subject to change.

 ## Installation